cocos/cocos-docs/en/editor/extension/extension-manager.md

 # Extension Manager Panel Description

-The **Extension Manager** is used to manage extensions in the editor.
-Click on **Extension -> Extension Manager** in the top menu bar of Creator to open.
+The **Extension Manager** is used to manage extensions in the editor and can be opened by clicking on **Extension -> Extension Manager** in the top menu bar of the editor.

 ![extension-manager](./image/extension-manager.png)